 A "broker non-vote" occurs when shares held by a broker, bank, or other nominee in "street name" for a beneficial owner are not voted with respect to a particular proposal because the broker, bank, or other nominee (1) has not received voting instructions from the beneficial owner and (2) lacks discretionary voting power to vote those shares with respect to that particular proposal.
-Under current New York Stock Exchange rules, brokers have discretionary voting power with respect to the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2018, but will not be authorized to vote with respect to the (i) election our eleven nominees for director, (ii) advisory vote on the compensation of our named executive officers or (iii) advisory vote on the frequency of future advisory votes on the compensation of our named executive officers, unless you provide voting instructions to your broker.
+Under current New York Stock Exchange rules, brokers have discretionary voting power with respect to the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2019, but will not be authorized to vote with respect to the (i) election of our eleven nominees for director or (ii) advisory vote on the compensation of our named executive officers, unless you provide voting instructions to your broker.